spoonboy-io/spoon-boy-report-pack/README.md

 ## Spoon Boy Report Pack

-A suite of additional reports for Morpheus designed to address several real-world use cases.
+A suite of additional reports in a single plugin designed to extend the management information available in Morpheus.

 This report pack is built for the post v1.0 plugin framework so requires Morpheus version later than 6.3.0.